sockdrawermoney/cpai/README.md

 ```

 Options:
+- `--tree` or `-t`: Generate a file and function tree (currently supports Javascript/TypeScript, Python, Solidity, and Rust)
 - `-f [FILENAME], --file [FILENAME]`: Output to file.
-If FILENAME is not provided, defaults to 'output-cpai.md'.
+If FILENAME is not provided, defaults to 'output-cpai.md'
-- `-n, --noclipboard`: Don't copy to clipboard.
+- `-n, --noclipboard`: Don't copy to clipboard
-- `-a, --all`: Include all files (including tests, configs, etc.).
+- `-a, --all`: Include all files (including tests, configs, etc.)
-- `-c, --configs`: Include configuration files.
+- `-c, --configs`: Include configuration files
-- `-x PATTERN [PATTERN...], --exclude PATTERN [PATTERN...]`: Additional patterns to exclude.
+- `-x PATTERN [PATTERN...], --exclude PATTERN [PATTERN...]`: Additional patterns to exclude

 If no files or directories are specified, cpai will process all supported files in the current directory.